broadstreetads/broadstreet-wp/readme.txt

 Introducing first business directory of it's kind, this Bizyhood-powered plug-in is the first practical and portable business directory for Wordpress.

-This was built for local publishers.

-* Magic import: Automatically crawl the web to fill in business details and photos
-* Business updates: Allow businesses to post a message on their profile via text message, Facebook, or Twitter
-* Easily create a photo gallery for each business

-...
-And everything else you would expect of a business directory.

-Bizyhood was build by the developers of a local, independent news blog in Red Bank, NJ.
-We built it to help monetize our much-loved community site.
-If you're a local publisher struggling to monetize your site, Bizyhood is for you.

-PS: You can easily integrate your Bizyhood adserver zones with this plugin too.

 **How to:**

 1. Install the plugin
 2. Go to Settings->Bizyhood
-3. Enter your Access Token and confirm that it's valid (we'll check automatically)
+3. Enter your API Client Id and API Secret Key and confirm that it's valid (we'll check automatically)
-4. Go to Appearance->Widgets, and use the new 'Bizyhood Ad Zone' widget

-To learn more about Bizyhood, and how it can help you as a local publisher, send an email to [kenny@bizyhoodads.com](kenny@bizyhoodads.com).
+To learn more about Bizyhood, and how it can help you as a local publisher, send an email to [support@bizyhood.com](support@bizyhood.com).

 == Fix Log ==

-* 1.2.3: Fixed image upload bug affecting minority of WP installations
-* 1.8.1: Fixed asset base URL making the settings page ugly
-* 1.8.1: Fixed excerpt filter (special thanks Justin)
+* 1.0.0: Initial release of authenticated Bizyhood plugin for Hyperlocal Publishers